nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 [https://axibase.com/products/axibase-time-series-database/visualization/widgets/](https://axibase.com/products/axibase-time-series-database/visualization/widgets/)

-In Chart Lab Widgets are composed of both data and visual inputs.
+In Chart Lab Widgets, are composed of both data and visual inputs.
 Data inputs determine the how datasets will be processed and visual inputs determine how they will be presented.

 ###Run###
 ---------

 Once a **Source** and **Widget** have been selected, the user may then select **Run** to output a visualization.
-This will apply and view a portal based on
+This will display a portal based on
-Wiget current configuration.
+Widget current configuration.

 ###Save###
 ----------

-After a visualization has been output, the user has the option of selecting **Save** to save the current configuration under a new revision in the current directory.
+After a visualization has been output, the user has the option of selecting **Save** to save the current configuration as a new revision in the current directory.
 After pressing **Save**, the current configuration will be assigned a unique URL and a revision number.
 We will run through a quick example to demonstrate this process.